 Ready to get started?

 One of the main reasons that Pit Bulls and Staffies share so many similarities is because both breeds can be traced back to the same bloodline.

 In the late 1700s, the British crossbred Bulldogs and Black & Tan Terriers, and the result were the Staffordshire Bull Terriers.

-During the 19th century, again, the Brits began breeding Old English bulldogs with Old English Terriers in hopes of creating a breed that had the power and athletic abilities of bulldogs and the “gameness” of terriers.
+During the 19th century, again, the Brits began breeding Old English bulldogs with Old English Terriers in hopes of creating a breed with bulldogs’ power and athletic abilities and the “gameness” of terriers.

 The result was a new breed of dogs referred to as “Bull and Terrier”

-Immigrants brought these bull and terrier crosses to America, and through selective breeding, they were able to increase their height and leaner than their counterparts.
+Immigrants brought these bull and terrier crosses to America, and through selective breeding, they could increase their height and leaner than their counterparts.
 They were later called the American Pit Bull Terriers.